Sent as SMS: Meaning Behind the Delivery Switch

-That server might be a computer, a tablet, or a cloud-based messaging platform connected to a Wi-Fi or cellular network.
+That server might be a computer, a tablet, or a cloud-based messaging platform, connected via Wi-Fi or a cellular network.

 What “Sent as SMS” Means on iPhone

-When an Apple device shows “sent as SMS,” it means the message was sent through standard texting, the older method that travels through your mobile carrier instead of the internet.
+When an Apple device shows “sent as SMS,” it means the message was sent through standard texting.
+This is the older method that travels through your mobile carrier instead of the internet.

-This switch happens when the recipient’s device is offline, turned off, out of signal range, not connected to the internet, or using a non-Apple device that cannot receive iMessages at all.
+This switch happens when the recipient’s device is offline, turned off, out of signal range, not connected to the internet, or using a non-iOS device that cannot receive iMessages at all.

-It can also happen if something in your iMessage settings prevents the message from using the data route.
+It can also happen if something in your iMessage settings prevents the message from using the data route, which affects how the other person will receive messages from you.

 If this keeps happening, you can open settings to check your messaging options, or reset settings as a last step if the phone continues to fall back to SMS.